 What is the Scaled Agile Framework (SAFe)?

-The Scaled Agile Framework, or SAFe, methodology is an agile framework for development teams built on three pillars: Team, Program, and Portfolio.
-SAFe is designed to give a team flexibility and to help manage some of the challenges larger organizations have when practicing agile.
-It is designed not so much as a single methodology, but as a broad knowledge base of proven best practices that real teams have used to deliver successful software products.
+The Scaled Agile Framework, or SAFe, is an agile framework developed for development teams.
+Most importantly, SAFE’s foundation consists of three metaphorical pillars: Team, Program, and Portfolio.
+Furthermore, SAFe gives a product team flexibility.
+Moreover, it helps manage some of the challenges larger organizations have when practicing Agile.
+SAFe consists of a broad knowledge base of proven best practices.
+Likewise, product teams use SAFe to deliver successful software products.

 What’s the History of the Scaled Agile Framework?